aspose-font/Aspose.Font-Documentation/net/release-notes/release-notes-2020/aspose-font-for-net-20-10-release-notes/_index.md

 weight: 8
 url: /net/aspose-font-for-net-20-10-release-notes/
 ---
-The font names editing ability has been added (working with name TTF/OTF table).
-Saving TTF fonts functionality has been fixed.
-Encoding bugs appearance with the working in TrueType/OpenType font tables were fixed.
-An error occurred when saving any format fonts was checked and fixed.
+This release of Aspose.Font for .NET API provides the capability to edit font names for TTF/OTF fonts.
+In addition, you can now save TTF fonts after editing.
+Several issues have beeen fixed, resulting in a more stable font processing functionality.

 |Key|Summary|Category|
 ---|---|---|